cladellas/bashbullet/README.md

 Bashbullet
 ===================================
- a simple X11 pushbullet systray notification daemon for linux desktop written in bash
+ A pushbullet systray notification daemon for linux.
+A simple client to receive and to send pushes.

+ Bashbullet is a pushbullet daemon designed to be highly customizable and scriptable.
+ Virtually everyone with a basic understanding of bash can easily hack the source.
+ I decided to start this project because I need a client that can not only receive and send pushes on linux but also trigger custom script on my desktop.
+Simply put your command in config file would satiate most needs for scripting.

- bashbullet would only display received message after first run. to retrieve older pushes feel free to hack ~/.bashbullet/.last_timestamp
+ Bashbullet would only display new messages after first run.
- setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended. see config_example to set up target_filter to only display message sent to a certain device
+ To retrieve older pushes feel free to hack ~/.bashbullet/.last_timestamp Setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended.
+ See config_example to set up target_filter to only display message sent to a certain device

 ### Prerequisite
  node.js